- As low as $226/Night

 - Private vacation home

 Located just 2 blocks from the ocean!
 This chic 3-story townhouse offers a ideal coastal hideaway for families or friends.
-Step outside to savor the patio bar, and an outdoor settee, ideal for sipping drinks or appreciating meals al fresco.
-Master Bedroom is very cavernous with a vaulted ceiling.
+Step outside to appreciate the patio bar, and an outdoor settee, ideal for sipping drinks or appreciating meals al fresco.
+Master Bedroom is very roomy with a vaulted ceiling.
 3rd floor includes a private loft with a full size bed and Flat Screen.
-1 1/2 baths with beautiful refreshed bathroom shower/tub.
+1 1/2 baths with fresh refreshed bathroom shower/tub.
 NO PET FEE!

 About the Area